ISRAEL IS THE CHURCH

 The above passage is stating that not all Jewish people are members of God’s elect.
 God has put a great love for Jewish people in the victorious saints of today.
 Let us keep in mind, however, that God is selective even among the Jews concerning the Messianic Kingdom.
 Let us keep in mind also that God today is moving on the physical Jews to return to the land of Israel.
 Since we Christians are debtors to the Jews for our spiritual inheritance we ought to respond to our obligation by helping the Jewish people in every way we can as they return to their land.

-For it hath pleased them [the Gentiles] of Macedonia and Achaia to make a certain contribution for the poor [Jewish] saints which are at Jerusalem.
-It hath pleased them verily; and their debtors they are.
-For if the Gentiles have been made partakers of their spiritual things, their duty is also to minister unto them in carnal things.
+It pleased them indeed, and they are their debtors.
+For if the Gentiles have been partakers of their spiritual things, their duty is also to minister to them in material things.
 (Romans 15:26,27)

 What does Paul mean by saying that being one of Abraham’s descendants does not qualify the individual to be a part of spiritual Israel?
 Paul is declaring that Isaac and Ishmael were both Abraham’s descendants, but God chose only Isaac to carry on the Messianic anointing.
 No spirit of prophecy rested on Ishmael.